A Photorealistic Dataset and Vision-Based Algorithm for Anomaly Detection During Proximity Operations in Lunar Orbit: Experiments

 Analysis of our results (\cref{subsec:results}) reveals the limitations of established anomaly detection methods within the space domain.
 Many leverage feature extractors pre-trained on ImageNet, a dataset whose visual characteristics differ significantly from ALLO.
 Consequently, these networks generate non-discriminative features when applied to ALLO data, compromising their effectiveness in learning the dataset's distribution.

-Furthermore, some methods assume anomaly-free data follow a unimodal distribution \cite{defard_padim_2020, yu_fastflow_2021}, which is problematic for datasets where anomalies closely resemble normal data or where normal data is inherently multi-modal \cite{zavrtanik_draem_2021}.
-A major limitation of existing methods is their assumption of image consistency.
-Many were designed for applications with fixed lighting and viewpoints (e.g., industrial defect inspection).
-As a result, anomaly scores can be unreliable when there are misalignments between training and test images.
-Normalizing flow-based methods, such as FastFlow \cite{yu_fastflow_2021} and UFlow \cite{tailanianUFlowUShapedNormalizing2024a}, are better able to handle complex distributions, reducing false positives.
-However, even these top-performing algorithms struggle to detect anomalies with colors similar to the station.
+In addition, learning-based anomaly detection methods are often limited by their assumptions on the distribution of normal data.
+Approaches based on unimodality \cite{yu_fastflow_2021} fail when anomalies closely resemble normal samples, or when the normal data distribution is multi-modal.
+Many algorithms also presume image consistency---fixed lighting and viewpoints typical of industrial inspection tasks.
+On datasets like ALLO, where lighting and viewing conditions vary and misalignments are common, anomaly scores become unreliable.
+Feature-reconstruction models such as Dinomaly \cite{Guo_2025_CVPR}, leverage vision foundation models to learn rich features and achieve the strongest learning-based results on ALLO.
+Likewise, normalizing flow methods (FastFlow \cite{yu_fastflow_2021}, UFlow \cite{tailanianUFlowUShapedNormalizing2024a}) better model complex distributions and reduce false positives.
+Nonetheless, even these advanced methods struggle to detect anomalies that closely resemble the space station, particularly under variable illumination or perspective.

-Learned methods applied to the ALLO dataset struggle to detect anomalies as they attempt to model a global distribution of non-anomalous features.
-MRAD overcomes this by analyzing each query image individually and leveraging its corresponding anomaly-free reference image.
+Ultimately, learned methods struggle on ALLO because they attempt to model a single global distribution of non-anomalous features across all views and lighting.
+In contrast, MRAD analyzes each query image individually via direct reference comparison, eliminating the need for global modeling and enabling robust anomaly localization regardless of lighting or viewing variation.